 How to teach time management skills to your kid?

 Managing time is a skill and the sooner the child learns, the better he/she will adapt these skills in his/her life.
 Here are some simple ways to teach time management for kids.

 1. Start before they grow up as teens:

-The earlier the child gets accustomed to the time schedule, the better it is.
-Never wait for them to become teens because of it very difficult then to change or instill the habits formed and it is very difficult to change.
+The earlier the child gets accustomed to the schedule, the better it is.
+Never wait for them to become teens because it is very difficult to change or incorporate the habits formed and difficult to change.